treygriffith/express-render/README.md

  Notes
  -----
  This is a work in progress.
 It likely contains far too much of the Express rendering function and can be much improved.
+ Based on looking at Express, it looks like stand-alone view rendering will be a feature of Express 3.x via app.render, which will make this lib obsolete.